E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Ensure that your exit code bootstrap is marked (the freezer must be executed with the pokedex completion diploma exit code in order to ensure that it will be executed only once).

 Trigger ACE by looking at the summary of your stable ACE species (it shouldn't crash).
 Now, the ACE-trigger should be active.
-You can test it by pressing L+R: it should trigger ACE and thus open the pokedex completion diploma again.
+You can test it by pressing R: it should trigger ACE and thus open the pokedex completion diploma again.
 As the Freezer is currently active in your ACE setup, it will have as effect to execute it again and this it will disable the ACE-trigger.

 If this worked, well done!
-You can now enable the ACE trigger again (by manually triggering ACE with your stable ACE species), and then you can freely remove the freezer (and the two elements next to it) and execute the ACE you want by pressing L+R :)
+You can now enable the ACE trigger again (by manually triggering ACE with your stable ACE species), and then you can freely remove the freezer (and the two elements next to it) and execute the ACE you want by pressing R :)

-*NOTE: Pressing L+R succintly will only trigger ACE once.
-If you press it more than 30 frames, it will start triggering ACE on each frame until you release L+R.*
+*NOTE: Pressing R succintly will only trigger ACE once.
+If you press it more than 30 frames, it will start triggering ACE on each frame until you release R.*

 When you want to disable the ACE-trigger, you can just move the freezer back in its position and trigger ACE, or alternatively you can save and reset.